rklymentiev/py-for-neuro/chapters/chapter0.md

 - performing (f)MRI or EEG analysis in Python;
 - building artificial neuronal networks.

-Course is divided into several chapters for specific topics which makes it easy to choose those you are interested in and skip parts that you already know.
+The course is divided into several chapters for specific topics which makes it easy to choose those you are interested in and skip parts that you already know.
 All solutions for exercises are already here, so you are free to check your answers.
 Keep in mind that if your code does exactly what was asked in the task, but the algorithm is different, that doesn't mean that your solution is wrong.
 It just means that this task (as most of the tasks in the world) has different ways of solving.

 </exercise>